eskunu/priest_flash_heal/README.md

 > `( ( 500 / 3.5 * 1.5 ) + 901 / 380 = 2.93`

+This chart (below) shows the benefits of spellpower to healing for each rank of spell.

 ![text](images/Figure_2.png)

 While spellpower increases the overall healing as well as the mana to healing ratio, it can create scenarios for overhealing.
 Considering the following  example: